Mary Phagan [Laws F20]

 Despite the claim by F/T that the jury was scared of the mob, they seem to have been more playful than anything; they had become friends and made up nicknames for each other (F/T, p.
 52).
 From what we know of their deliberations, not one seems to have been bothered by the possibility that they were committing judicial murder.

 When the verdict came down, it did much to arouse the nation's Jewish community.
 There were comparisons to the Dreyfus Affair in France, where a Jewish officer had been falsely convicted of treason on even flimsier evidence (Oney, p.
-346; Chapter III of Dinnerstein is titled "An American Dreyfus").
+346; Chapter III of Dinnerstein is titled "An American Dreyfus"; Golden, p. xiv, mentions Dreyfus while mentioning the key difference that Dreyfus was not sentenced to death).
 In one sense, the outrage helped -- it brought in more money for Frank's legal defence (Frank's initial defence had cost about $50,000, according to Oney, p.
 365, and he of course didn't have that sort of money).
 But it also caused the xenophobic Georgians to suspect some sort of Jewish conspiracy (Dinnerstein, p.
 92).
 There was a widespread belief that anyone who supported Frank had been bribed.
 As a result, there was fear in the Jewish community that they would suffer if they seemed to be openly supporting him.

 While the verdict convinced the mob, it did not convince Frank's bosses.
 National Pencil executives still consulted him on policy while in his prison cell (Oney, p.
 349).